jac15r/mobiletapemeasure/README.md

 ## Things that need to be done

-The script is incorrectly deriving instead of integrathing.
+The script is incorrectly deriving instead of integrating.

 This means that its "velocity" is actually "jerk" (m/s^3), and its "acceleration" is actually "snap" (m/s^4)